sboger/M5-BT-TFT_Terminal/README.md

 # BLUETERM5 - M5Stack Core Bluetooth to TFT terminal.
 This sketch makes your M5 Core into a remote bluetooth terminal.

-This MAIN m5stack branch is for work on integrating into M5Stack.

 * Press Button A for no display auto-sleep (i.e. NoZ, default).
 Long-press Button A to turn on auto-sleep (ZZZ).
   Press Button B to cycle display brightness down and up.
 Long-press to return to full brightness
 * Press Button C to force-wake display.
 Long-press Button C to force-sleep display.